2015

 James Paget University Hospital Norfolk and Norwich University Hospital Norfolk and Suffolk NHS Foundation Trust +1 more

-Concerns summary Inconsistent mental health observation practices, inadequate patient escort protocols during police transfers, unassessed safety risks in the environment, and poor inter-agency agreements for A&E assessment of detained patients led to unsafe conditions.
+Concerns summary (AI summary) Inconsistent mental health observation practices, inadequate patient escort protocols during police transfers, unassessed safety risks in the environment, and poor inter-agency agreements for A&E assessment of detained patients led to unsafe conditions.

 Jake Robinson